 No steelhead fly list is complete without egg patterns.
 Egg patterns are far and away some of the most productive patterns you can find.
 The nuke egg imitates the sticky substance that holds eggs together.
 Tie a strike indicator above it and let the egg drift downstream.
 When in doubt, throw an egg pattern!

 Most anglers like to fish this pattern through slack water that they’re able to find.
 This way, one egg doesn’t get lost in an extremely fast-moving current.

 Size #4- Size #8

 If you’re looking for a tried and true fly, the Woolly Bugger is your best bet.
 It can be swung, dead drifting and imitate just about any thing you want.
 It’s not overly complicated to fish, and you’re going to land fish with it.

 Most anglers like to swing this fly, but I’ve found that dead drifting it can be even more productive.
 If you’re fishing faster moving water, it can imitate everything from a baitfish to a crayfish.
 Fish with the white or the black colors and see if you’re able to entice any fish to strike in darker water.

 There are dozens and dozens of steelhead flies on the market.
-Since these fish are so specific to certain regions, you’ll find that flies differ depending on where you’re fishing.
-However, the flies listed above are fairly tried and true, so you can have success with them anywhere.
+Since these fish are specific to certain regions, you’ll find that flies differ depending on where you’re fishing.
+However, the flies listed above are fairly tried and true, so you can succeed with them anywhere.